jflieder89/FreeCodeCamp/README.md

-Here are my solutions for the final projects for the "Scientific Computing" certificate course from FreeCodeCamp.
+Here are my solutions for the final projects for some FreeCodeCamp courses as well as other FreeCodeCamp code prompts.